IP Paris

 Text preprocessing and Information Retrieval, graph-of-words, keyword extraction, Text categorization, topic modeling, supervised document classification, Word and document embeddings, unsupervised document classification with the Word Mover's Distance, Advanced deep learning architectures for NLP seq to seq tasks (HAN, ELMO, BERT/Transformer...), Lexical statistics and n-gram models, Sequence Labeling: Named Entity Recognition, POS-tagging, Introduction to Parsing, elements of Machine Translation, Semantics - Knowledge Bases, Relation Extraction

-Introduction to the verification of neural networks (X-INF641)
+Introduction to the verification of neural networks (CSC_54441_EP)

 Neural networks are widely used in numerous applications including safety-critical ones such as control and planning for autonomous systems.
 A central question is how to verify that they are correct with respect to some specification.
 Beyond correctness or robustness, we are also interested in questions such as explainability and fairness, that can in turn be specified as formal verification problems.
 In this course, we will see how formal methods approaches introduced in the context of program verification can be leveraged to address the verification of neural networks.
 BEWARE, despite being hosted at X, this course is only 24h so 2.5 ECTS!